 How to Become a California Paralegal

 If you’d like to become a paralegal you first need to complete a paralegal degree and ideally work one year under the supervision of a lawyer in California who is licensed for three years or more or works in the California federal court system.
-It is recommend that you complete a paralegal program approved by the American Bar Association (ABA) like the one at Fremont College.
+It is recommend that you complete a paralegal program approved by the American Bar Association (ABA) like the one at Fremont University.

 Is a Paralegal Career Right For Me?

 When thinking about a career in law a number of people immediately think about becoming an attorney.
 The path to becoming a lawyer is an arduous one, involving at least three full years of exams, papers, and tuition charges culminating in the dreaded Bar exam.
 While becoming a lawyer is an option, it is not the only option for those who want a career in the legal field.
 Many people have an interest in the law, but may lack the time and money to undergo years of rigorous training, not to mention the subsequent job search in a highly competitive market.
 If you can relate to the latter scenario, consider pursuing a career as a legal assistant or paralegal instead.

 What Does a Paralegal Do?

 It is only natural to wonder what does a paralegal do?
 As a paralegal, you have the opportunity to participate in the legal process by acting as a lawyer’s assistant.
 The job entails more than simply performing office tasks; it encompasses preparing arguments, managing cases, interviewing witnesses, drafting legal documents, analyzing evidence, and researching legal codes among a slew of other duties.
 While paralegals cannot offer legal advice, they most definitely play an important role both in and outside of the courtroom.*